-CHESTERTOWN — Over five weeks in October, 125 sixth-graders from Kent County Middle School are meeting their classmates and teachers for the first time in-person this during programs at Echo Hill Outdoor School.
+CHESTERTOWN — Over five weeks in October, 125 sixth-graders from Kent County Middle School have been meeting their classmates and teachers for the first time in-person this academic year during programs at Echo Hill Outdoor School.

 The first few weeks of their middle school experience have all been online, due to the coronavirus pandemic.
 Blended from elementary schools all over the county, the students are surrounded by new faces, with new teachers, in a new school.

-In order to help these students meet new friends and connect IRL with their classmates and teachers, KCMS and Echo Hill partnered to create five special Friday experiences, according to a news release.
+In order to help these students meet new friends and connect in-person with their classmates and teachers, KCMS and Echo Hill partnered to create five special Friday experiences, according to a news release.

 “It’s fun to connect the faces with the one-by-one square on the screen,” said Deborah Skinner, a sixth-grade KCMS teacher.
 “Their true essence comes out when they’re out here.
 It’s awesome.”